The Life Cycle of The Praying Mantis With Photos

 Still, others we have seen here have long slender bodies which, when on the stalk of a plant, help them to disappear.
 Some almost seem to be a cross between a praying mantis and a stick insect, they can be so thin and long.

 As I have mentioned we often see them in our patio area, where they are attracted to the easy meal due to the light being left on at night.

 We also have spotted them on the sides of coconut trees, in long grass, and even over the water on reeds (cattails).
 Their ability to fly ensures they capitalize on a wide hunting area.

 Let there be no mistake, these beautiful delicate creatures are carnivores.
 They are even cannibals as they will eat their own species as well.
 Often after copulation, the female will eat the male.

 The picture above is one I took in the morning on the doorstep rug of a mantis eating an insect.
 Sadly, my 45kg dog trod on this and killed it, the mat was where he sleeps.

 Normally when we see mantises we place them on one of the palms on the patio where they can either fly from or choose to remain and hunt for food.
 This is where the following photos were taken.

 Praying Mantis Laying Egg Sac

 Praying Mantis Nymphs

-The picture above is of a mantis laying an egg sac after we placed her on the palm on the patio.
+The picture above is of a mantis laying an egg sac after we placed her on the palm tree.
 The egg sac is called an ootheca.
 As you can see this is the second egg sac which has been laid on the same palm.
 When the egg comes out it is quite soft and if you look closely you can still see it looks foamy.
 She stayed there until it hardened off.